 Many hair stylists employ this quick and easy trick that, good news, doesn’t entail cutting off too much length at all—just a tiny amount that resembles—you guessed it!—dust.
 A great technique to help you to avoid split ends (and for when you’re in between trims) but feel your locks need some cleaning up (like after a weekend at the beach, or before a big event), it employs sectioning hair into taut, tightly twisted ropes and running cutting shears over the little baby strands that splay out.
 This means that only the frayed, damaged tips end up, as they say, on the cutting room floor, and your length more or less remains the same.

 Best left to a professional at first, it’s also simple enough to learn to do on your own in a pinch.
-If so, do heed the basics: First, wash hair with a system specifically designed to repair split ends by repairing and strengthening the hair fiber, such as Nexxus New York Salon Care Promend Shampoo and Promend Conditioner.
-Then divide damp hair into sections are around 2” thick, and set all but one section aside with duckbill clips.
+If so, do heed the basics: After washing your hair, divide damp strands into sections are around 2” thick, and set all but one section aside with duckbill clips.
 Working on your free section, twist it till taut and skim your cutting shears on the strands that are sticking out of the main twist.
 Release the twist, and repeat the process on your remaining sections.

 Finally, never underestimate the power of a consistent, all-day conditioning.
-A leave-in conditioner that helps transform up to 92% of damaged ends, such as Love Beauty and Planet Smooth and Serene Argan Oil & Lavender Leave-In Smoothie Cream, makes for good reinforcements and helps you avoid split ends in the future.
+A leave-in conditioner that helps transform up to 92 percent of damaged ends, such as Love Beauty and Planet Smooth and Serene Argan Oil & Lavender Leave-In Smoothie Cream, makes for good reinforcements and helps you avoid split ends in the future.